migueloteroprado/nodepop/README.md

 }
 ```

-### DELETE /apiv1/anuncios/:id
+### DELETE /api/anuncios/:id

-Deletes the Anuncio with the received ID in the URL parameter.
+Deletes the Ad with the received ID in the URL parameter.
-It must be a MongoDB ID
+It must be a MongoDB ID.

+A valid JWT auth token must be passed, as described previously.

 ##### Returns